A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Preliminaries

 \section{Preliminaries}

 Throughout the paper we work in the $C^\infty$-smooth category.
-By $Q$ we will denote a $n$-dimensional smooth manifold, by $\tau_Q:\T Q\ra Q$ its tangent bundle, and by $\pi_Q:\T^\ast Q\ra Q$ the cotangent bundle.
-We will use symbol $\X(Q)$ to denote the $C^\infty(Q)$-module of vector fields on $Q$.
-When working with local coordinates the summation convention of Einstein will always be assumed.
+By $Q$ we will denote an $n$-dimensional smooth manifold, by $\tau_Q:\T Q\ra Q$ its tangent bundle, and by $\pi_Q:\T^\ast Q\ra Q$ the cotangent bundle.
+We will use the symbol $\X(Q)$ to denote the $C^\infty(Q)$-module of vector fields on $Q$.
+When working with local coordinates the summation convention of Einstein will always be assumed. {\change By $I=[t_0,t_1]\subset\R$ we will denote a fixed real interval.}